Ottawa, February 20, 2020

 Multiple, lot, or split shipments

-56. Non-restricted firearms, restricted firearms, and prohibited handguns may be imported by mail if the importer has the appropriate licence and permit(s).
-Shipping prohibited handguns by mail is permitted only if the destination is within Canada and if the firearm is sent by the most secure means offered by Canada Post that includes the requirement for a signature upon delivery.
-Refer to Memorandum D19-13-2, Importing and Exporting Firearms, Weapons, and Devices Customs Tariff, Criminal Code, Firearms Act, and Export and Import Permits Act for more information.
+40. Non-restricted firearms, restricted firearms, and prohibited handguns may be imported by mail if the importer has the appropriate licence and permit(s).
+Shipping prohibited handguns by mail is permitted only if the destination is within Canada and if the firearm is sent by the most secure means offered by the CPC that includes the requirement for a signature upon delivery.
+Refer to Memorandum D19-13-2, Importing and Exporting Firearms, Weapons and Devices, for more information.

-57. Commercial importers of firearms must have a valid Business Firearms Licence that authorizes the possession of the class of firearm being imported and a copy of that licence should be included with all commercial importations of firearms.
+41. Commercial importers of firearms must have a valid Business Firearms Licence that authorizes the possession of the class of firearm being imported and a copy of that licence should be included with all commercial importations of firearms.

-59. For more information on firearms, please contact the Canada Firearms Centre by phone at 1-800-731-4000 or visit their Web site at www.cfc-cafc.gc.ca.
+43. For more information on firearms, please contact the Canadian Firearms Program by phone at 1-800-731-4000 or visit their website.

-60. The CBSA makes every effort to apply the law fairly and impartially.
+44. The CBSA makes every effort to apply the law fairly and impartially.
 If you believe the laws have been applied unfairly, you have the right to a review.

-62. For non-commercial importations, if you are not satisfied with the reassessment or adjustment, you should submit a dispute of the reassessment or adjustment to the address of the local regional Recourse Division indicated on the letter denying your refund claim, or to any CBSA office in Canada, by addressing to the attention of Recourse Division.
+45. For non-commercial importations, if you are not satisfied with the reassessment or adjustment, you should submit a dispute of the reassessment or adjustment to the address of the local regional Recourse Division indicated on the letter denying your refund claim, or to any CBSA office in Canada, by addressing to the attention of Recourse Division.
 Refer to the instructions for filing contained in the letter of denial and in Memorandum D6-2-6, Refund of Duties and Taxes on Non-Commercial Importations.

-63. In the case of a commercial shipment, you should submit a dispute on Form B2 to the local regional Recourse Division as outlined in Memorandum D11-6-7, Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency and Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.
+46. In the case of a commercial shipment, you should submit a dispute on Form B2 to the local regional Recourse Division as outlined in Memorandum D11-6-7, Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency and Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.

 47. Both commercial and non-commercial importation dispute notices must be filed in accordance with the form and manner requirements prescribed under subsection 60(3) of the Customs Act.

-Prescription of Information Pertaining to the Reporting of Goods Imported as Mail
+Prescription of information pertaining to the reporting of goods imported as mail

-Pursuant to subsection 12(6) of the Customs Act (the Act), and in accordance with the authority vested in me by the delegation instrument signed by the Minister of National Revenue on November 10,1998, pursuant to subsection 2 (4) of the Act, I hereby prescribe the following information to be provided for the purposes of reporting goods imported as mail:
+Pursuant to subsection 12(6) of the Customs Act (the Act), and in accordance with the authority vested in me by the delegation instrument signed by the Minister of National Revenue on , pursuant to subsection 2 (4) of the Act, I hereby prescribe the following information to be provided for the purposes of reporting goods imported as mail:

 (i) For "casual" goods as defined in section 2 of the Accounting for Imported Goods and Payment of Duties Regulations:

-- (a) Name and complete address of sender;
+- (a) Name and complete address of sender

-- (b) Name and complete address, including postal code, of addressee;
+- (b) Name and complete address, including postal code, of addressee

-- (c) Description;
+- (c) Description

-- (d) Value;
+- (d) Value

-- (e) Quantity;
+- (e) Quantity

-- (f) Weight;
+- (f) Weight

-- (g) Signature of sender; and
+- (g) Signature of sender and

 - (h) Date shipped.